Insulation R-Values Chart and Buyer Guide

 Choosing the best insulation isn’t as simple as comparing R-value, however.
 Spot and seal any leaks for best results.

 You’re eager to improve the comfort of your home, and R-value, you’ve been told, is your first stop.
-Here’s the chart you’re looking for, but before you choose a product strictly on R-value, read on.
+Here’s the R-value insulation chart you’re looking for, but before you choose a product strictly on thermal resistance, read on.

 This chart shows the approximate R-value per inch of various insulating materials but does not take into account any air leakage that can dramatically affect overall performance.